 During my high school career I was a paid tutor who effectively boosted grades in Mathematics and English.
 I was selected as a member of the World Youth Science Engineering Program on grounds of excellency for Mathematics and English.
 I have tutored underprivileged youth in multicultural non English speaking cities, notably for Communities in Schools in District 131 in Aurora, IL.
 I have received ACT Test scores in the 99th percentile and having innumerable leadership experience.

-University of Southern California - BA, English
+Undergraduate Degree: University of Southern California - Bachelor in Arts, English

 ACT Composite: 32